RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 Yes, a Red Hook maritime development is seen as that significant to the future of Brooklyn.
 Maritime businesses begin moving en masse from Manhattan to Red Hook.

 During the next 100 years, massive port, shipyard, warehousing and manufacturing sites are constructed, most of them related to the waterfront if not on it.
-Housing is constructed on many blocks, and Red Hook’s population increases in size and diversity with immigrants from several places and visiting sailors from many nations.
+Housing is constructed on many blocks, and Red Hook’s population increases in size and diversity with immigrants from multiple countries and parts of the world, plus visiting sailors from many nations.

-During much of these 100 years, Red Hook has a combination of industry, residences built on the street grid, shantytowns off the grid, and undeveloped land.
+During much of these 100 years, Red Hook has a combination of industry, residences built on the street grid, shantytowns off the grid, and undeveloped land - what zoning language now calls "mixed-use;" and Red Hook remains a mixed-use area in 2024.

 Shantytowns - not to be confused with squatters - are low-income, hardscrabble housing that is common in Brooklyn and Manhattan through the 1800s where the residents often build the home and pay "ground rent" for the land.
 The shantytown residents get no heat, water, sewage or waste removal services, and the roads are not paved.
 Residents often keep livestock and have small businesses on site taking in sewing or running taverns or processing waste (rag picking, scrap metal).
 For more, see our essay "Shantytowns, affordable housing, back in the day."